-Whether you’re Christian or not, monk made beer is special, so special that many breweries make abbey style beers, passed off as the real deal when they’re not.
+Whether you’re Christian or not, monk made beer is special.
+Some breweries even make abbey style beers, passed off as the real deal when they’re not.
 There are only 8 Trappist monk breweries of the Cistercian order approved to sell beer with the official Trappist label.
-An additional 10 monasteries are approved to sell other Trappist products including spirits, cheeses, jams, biscuits and soaps which keep their monasteries self sufficient, as per the order of St. Benedict.
-Six of the Eight Trappist breweries are located in Belgium- Achel, Orval, Westmalle, Rochefort, Westvleteren and the most recognized, Chimay.
+10 additional monasteries are approved to sell other Trappist products.
+These include spirits, cheeses, jams, biscuits and soaps which keep their monasteries self sufficient, as per the order of St. Benedict.
+Six of the Eight Trappist breweries are located in Belgium- Achel, Orval, Westmalle, Rochefort, Westvleteren, Engelszell and the most recognized, Chimay.
 While Bell and I were living in the Netherlands, we had the opportunity to visit the La Trappe brewery, the only monk made beer in the Netherlands.
-The Trappist order recently approved Engelszell in Austria just last year, in order to renovate their monastery, thanks to beer.

 Bell and I caught the bus from Tilburg’s central station as I did not want to drink and bike, a favorite pastime of the Dutch however.
 Reaching the large and peaceful abbey grounds is quite dramatic.
 The first thing that greets you is a castle looking brick gate with a marble statue of the Virgin Mary gazing down at you.
-Unfortunately you cannot enter through this gate.
+Unfortunately, you cannot enter through this gate.
 Instead you walk over a small wooden bridge that leads you through a side entrance of the abbey.
-Once you have entered the abbey grounds you are immediately greeted by the La Trappe gift shop.
+Once you enter the abbey grounds you’re immediately greeted by the La Trappe gift shop.

 La Trappe is the only Trappist brewery that allows you to regularly tour their facilities from April-October and one of the few where you can enjoy a bar and restaurant within the abbey walls.
 Summer is the best time to visit De Koningshoeven as you can sit on their spacious patio consisting of about 20 large wooden tables.
 The inside seating area is also quite spacious and nice, it is sparsely decorated but has a modern rustic feel that is wonderful to enjoy when the weather outside isn’t agreeable.